BrentNoorda/toy-piano/README.md

 <a name="web-rec"></a>
 # Recommendations for web developers - should you be using MeteorJS?

 Yes.
-It is SO easy to put together a single-page web site???? this is a great environment for when the state of the data matches the state of the database
+It is **SO** easy to put together a single-page web site.
+And meteor.com will host it, along with a bunch of data, for free!
+So go ahead and put up *something*.
+Why not?

+For a weekend or hackathon project that fits into the one-page paradigm, Meteor is absolutely a sweet way to go.

+For your long-term plans, that's iffy.
+Personally, for big projects I'll wait for a tad more stability, more early-adopters proving it can be done, and more word from Meteor about their revenue plans.
+For smaller projects, such as the next time a friend asks me to put up some page for their personal or business needs, I'll probably give Meteor a shot.

 -------------------------------------------------------------------------